ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 				- Finding and arresting Kramer.
 	- Determine who, if anyone, is trying to stop them.
 		- Mobius - James Ockman might try to stop Dr. Mobius from doing some experimenting while within his rental property, stating that if he does then he might have to start renting a room somewhere.
 If he does magic in public, it's likely not a good thing and will attract Knights of the Silver Order attention.
+			- **Hosh is going to trail him.**
 			- Best case scenario: they know where he lives.
 			- Worst case: he casts magic in front of them and they know where he lives.
 		- Emile - River is going to be made suspicious of him by Remark.
+			- **Clarity** is going to talk with Emile, figure out what his deal is.
 		- Emile - Nathaniel Flint doing his major scene will also unsettle Ophelia Reed to a severe degree, and puts her into a more active state of wanting to get to Emberwood again.
+			- **Ophelia** seems unsettled by Nathaniel and is up in arms over Emile working at the Hendrix Farm.
 		- Levi - Kuromi is going to want to stop Levi from doing shit with River because that bitch is crazy.
 Will bring up telling Amiri.
 			- Step 7.
+			- Kuromi will also provide some visuals for Levi on Oscar Yoren, quote 'bruv, the window was open.'
 		- Rupert - Spencer D. Kramer is going to want to stop Rupert from destroying Delerium, partly to get Rupert on his side.
 Maybe he does this by assuming an illusory shape within Drakkenheim, and through doing this joins up with the rival adventuring party in order to get close to them and **boom**, murder em'.
 			- Step 7.
 		- Thalia - is trying to get stopped by Ophelia Reed, mostly by sent liaisons to get her and potentially Rupert away from the Chapel and Hendrix Farm.
 Over to Camp Dawn to participate in the Dawn Duels.
+			- Isaac's going to say otherwise though.
 - # Step 5: NPCs current goals and plans (Review)
 	- What have the major NPCs been up to?
 	- Decide what plans they have been making.